-Nerve impulse can define as the generation of action membrane potential beyond the cell membrane in response to the stimulus.
-The propagation of nerve impulse, as a result of a change in membrane potential beyond the cell membrane.
+Nerve impulse refers to the generation of action membrane potential beyond the cell membrane in response to the stimulus.
+“Nerve impulse conduction” refers to the propagation of nerve impulse that occurs due to a change in membrane potential beyond the cell membrane.

-The size of nerve impulse remains the same, but its rate of generation and transmission differs accordingly to the cell type.
-The layer of a fatty acid substance called Myelin sheath accelerates the rate of signal conduction (up to 20 times faster).
+The size of nerve impulse remains the same, but its generation and transmission rate differs according to the cell type.
+The layer of a fatty acid substance called myelin sheath accelerates the rate of signal conduction (up to 20 times faster).

 Content: Nerve Impulse